jmm0468/3_getdata-016_proj/README.md

   [1] "Trimming test variables to means and standard deviations" [1] "Merging training and test data"
   [1] "Creating tidy dataset..."
-  [1] "Writing tidy dataset to tidy.txt"
+  [1] "Writing tidy dataset to tidy.csv"
   [1] "Done"
 ~~~~

 # Postconditions

-The script will complete and produce a file "tidy.txt" in the same working directory as run_analysis.R
+The script will complete and produce a file "tidy.csv" in the same working directory as run_analysis.R

-The structure of tidy.txt is of a 4-column CSV file where the columns are:
+The structure of tidy.csv is of a 4-column CSV file where the columns are:
  - Subject ID from the test or training datasets
  - Activity textual description
  - Variable that is being measured